ghurel-rh/servicemesh-2-rhsso-examples/approach_1/README.md

    | jq .access_token
 ```

-Note: the `<CLIENT_SECRET>` must be replaced with the client secret of the RHSSO client created during prerequisites phase.
+Note: the `<CLIENT_SECRET>` must be replaced with the client secret of the RHSSO client created during prerequisites phase (see `prerequisites/README.md` and `prerequisites/yaml/rhsso/03_istio-client.yaml)`.

 Finally, use this JWT token to access `bookinfo`:
 ```